It’s been a solid opening few months of Arizona sports gambling for the folks at DraftKings Sportsbook.

 The strong opening stretch for Arizona betting apps hasn’t been lost on Johnny Avello, who serves as the director of race & sportsbook operations for the operator.

 This week, Avello has been focused on the NFL Playoffs.
-After sparking a strong regular season of NFL betting in the state, the Arizona Cardinals return to the postseason for the first time since 2015.
+After sparking a strong regular season of Arizona NFL betting, the Cardinals return to the postseason for the first time since 2015.

 The Cardinals face the Los Angeles Rams at 6:15 p.m.
 Arizona time Monday on ESPN.
 Arizona is +4 (-115) at DraftKings with a moneyline of +160 (the Rams are -190).
 The over/under is 49.5 total points.